bootstrapworld/curriculum/lessons/scatter-plots/langs/en-us/slides.md

 **It's not just about the numbers!**

-These numbers and scatter plot both come from the same datasets.
-The patterns in the scatter plot vary wildly, but the numbers that summarize the dataset barely change at all!
+These numbers and scatter plot come from different datasets.
+The patterns in the scatter plot vary wildly, but the numbers that summarize dataset barely change at all!

 @image{images/CloudToCircle.gif, "An animation, showing random point clouds shifting into circular patterns, all with means and standard deviations that are identical to the second decimal"}
 <!--